 Pronation and orthotics

-Orthotics that support the medial arch, change the position of the calcaneus, or do both may be the quickest, easiest way to decrease biomechanical stresses and alter foot posture.
-In most individuals orthotics can be used to bridge the gap between the source of the dysfunction and interventions to address it, including stretching, strengthening, neuromuscular re-education, and massage.
+Orthotics provide support for the foot arch and is the easiest way to decrease stress and alter foot posture.
+They can be used to bridge the gap between the source of the dysfunction and interventions to address it, including stretching, strengthening, neuromuscular re-education, and massage.

-In evaluating runners for injuries, it appears that an awareness of foot posture during the stance phase of running, specifically at the point of maximal pronation, may be more clinically useful than trying to match shoes to foot type.
+Despite the popularity of high-arch shoes and minimalist shoes in the early 2010s, current evidence does not support much of using special shoes to address overpronation.
+It appears that an awareness of foot posture during the stance phase of running—specifically at the point of maximal pronation—may be more clinically useful than trying to match shoes to foot type.

-Ryan et al. evaluated the efficacy and safety of suggesting motion control shoes to distance runners.
-Their randomized control trial found that individuals in motion control shoes had more injuries and more missed training days than those in stability or neutral shoes.
+For example, in 2010, Canadian researchers evaluated the efficacy and safety of suggesting motion control shoes to female runners.
+They found that those in motion control shoes had more injuries and more missed training days than those in stability or neutral shoes.

-A similar study found no difference in injury risk when shoe type was selected based on the shape of the foot compared to a group that used stability shoes regardless of foot shape.
+A similar study among military personnel found no difference in injury risk when shoe type was selected based on the shape of the foot compared to a group that used stability shoes regardless of foot shape.